bluei10/bluei10/README.md

 # 💫 About Me:
 I am currently pursuing Bachelor of Science in Information Technology (BSc IT) at Lovely Professional University.
 I am eager to explore diverse learning experiences and deepen my knowledge in the field of Information Technology.
-My goal is to build a strong foundation in emerging technologies and apply my skills to real-world challenges through hands-on projects, collaborations, and intern
+My goal is to build a strong foundation in emerging technologies and apply my skills to real-world challenges through hands-on projects, collaborations, and internships.

 ## 🌐 Socials: